Meditation and mindfulness are popular stress-busting tools.

 Alternatives to MBSR

-So what happens if you don’t have the time or resources to attend an eight-week MBSR course.
-Or you’re in need of immediate mental health first aid and haven’t developed mindfulness skills.
-Or like me, maybe you struggle with the practice thereby inadvertently increasing your distress?
+So what happens if you don’t have the time or resources to attend an eight-week MBSR course?
+Or it would help if you had immediate mental health first aid and haven’t developed mindfulness skills.
+Or, like me, maybe you struggle with the practice, thereby inadvertently increasing your distress.
 Or maybe you don’t want something else on your to-do list.

 Firstly, you’re not a failed meditator.
 You are not ‘practising avoidance’.
 Nor do you need to ‘delve deeper into your created narratives’ (see the comments here to learn more about what you’re NOT doing wrong).

-The Black Dog Insitute also recognises many of us encounter problems with ‘letting go’ and can become panicky when we try and relax.
-Because different stress management techniques appeal to different people and not all of us are skilled at using our mind to calm our mind, here are a few simple evidence-based alternatives to meditation for you to try.
+The Black Dog Insitute also recognises many of us encounter problems with ‘letting go’ and can become panicky when we try to relax.
+Because different stress management techniques appeal to different people and not all of us are skilled at using our minds to calm our minds, here are a few simple, evidence-based alternatives to meditation for you to try.

 - IDENTIFY YOUR TRIGGERS.
 Write a list of events that leave you emotionally drained, with one or two ways to reduce your distress for each.
 When they occur, use them as an opportunity to practise your stress management techniques.
 Keep notes on what works for next time.

 - PRACTICE THE RULE OF 3.
-Gaze into the distance name three things you see.
+Gaze into the distance and name three things you see.
 Then, stop and name three sounds you hear.
-Finally, take a moment to notice and wiggle three parts of your body.
+Finally, take a moment to notice and wiggle three body parts.

 - WALK IN NATURE.
-Gentle repetitive exercises such as walking, swimming, and cycling are good to relieve stress and can be thought of as meditation in motion.
-When you exercise you’re taking action.
+Gentle repetitive exercises such as walking, swimming, and cycling are good for relieving stress and can be thought of as meditation in motion.
+When you exercise, you’re taking action.
 You’re getting out of your mind into your body.
-And by moving your body you’re reminding your brain that you retain agency.
+And by moving your body, you’re reminding your brain that you retain agency.
 Your brain evolved to move your body through the world, so moving your body reminds your brain you’re not helpless — you can still act independently and make choices.

 - BREATHE A PHYSIOLOGICAL SIGH.
 Slow, deep-breathing exercises evoke the relaxation response by complex biomechanical and neural mechanisms that activate the parasympathetic nervous system.
 But another technique I’ve recently learned about is the physiological sigh: Breath in twice in quick succession through your nose (you’ll make a sniffing sound as you do so).
 Hold your breath for four seconds.
-Then very slowly exhale through your mouth (if you purse your lips like you’re blowing through a straw, that helps slow your breath down even more).
+Then, slowly exhale through your mouth (if you purse your lips like you’re blowing through a straw, that helps slow your breath down even more).

 - RELAX, MUSCLE BY MUSCLE.
 In progressive muscle relaxation, you tense up particular muscles and then relax them.
 Starting with the muscles in your legs and gradually work your way up your body.
 Tense each muscle group in turn.
-Make sure you can feel the tension, but not so much that you feel a great deal of pain.
+Make sure you can feel the tension, but not so much that you feel much pain.
 Keep the muscle tensed for about five seconds.
 Relax the muscles and keep them relaxed for approximately 10 seconds.
-It may be helpful to say something like “Relax” as you relax the muscle.
+It may be helpful to say something like “Relax” as you relax the muscles.